Home / Spice / Slow Heat / Smoke / Sauce / Store / Fun / Piggy Ribs' Pals / Link to us / Piggy Ribs Blog

 **There are many dry rubs that are not without their share of garlic and/or onion, but these may truly make up a secondary level of 'basic'.

+You will find that almost any well-known rub recipe has some amount of these four ingredients, and that the main difference is what ingredient is increased or decreased in this base.
 To that, you can add almost any spice for any degree of extra taste experiences.
 You can seek out spices that are sweet, tart, tangy, pungent, spicy, exotic, or just plain weird.

 A sampling of dry rub spices found all over includes: allspice, cinnamon, anise, chili pepper, paprika, cumin, mustard, sage, lemon pepper, nutmeg, thyme, ginger, celery salt, white pepper, cayenne, chili powder, oregano, basil, curry, rosemary, dill weed.